 Then, during the late 1950s and early 1960s, movies in America showed scientists going from heroes to befuddled numbskulls.
-What was really needed in a pinch was a Go To guy that would shoot first with one hand and pull the women and scientists out of the way of his barrel with the other.
-Otherwise, the scientists own creations would destroy us all in movies like ON THE BEACH, THEM, OMEGA MAN, COLOSSUS THE FORBIN PROJECT and PLANET OF THE APES, all of which echoed the Howard Hawks sentiments from 1951 of the scientist as an effeminate fop in THE THING.
+What was really needed in a pinch was a Go To guy who would shoot first with one hand and pull the women and scientists out of the way of his barrel with the other.
+Otherwise, the scientists own creations would destroy us all in movies like ON THE BEACH, THEM, OMEGA MAN, COLOSSUS THE FORBIN PROJECT and THE PLANET OF THE APES, all of which echoed the Howard Hawks sentiments from 1951 of the scientist as a narrow-minded effeminate fop in THE THING.

 This didn't fly across the pond where scientists remained heroes in movies like the QUATERMASS and DOCTOR WHO movie series.
 When the 1970s came around, the reinterpretation of the Mary Shelley scientist was not merely a mad doctor, but one who was in cahoots with the evil U.S. government.
 Or possibly with an evil U.S. government and an evil U.S. corporation to boot!
 Hollywood was really in the throes of supernatural Horror throughout the seventies and paid little mind to science fiction.

 The majority of movies I've just mentioned are good movies and among my favorites.
 Even though they were using hack tropes, they focused on just one trope.
-And let's face it, if you are going to show an overpowering evil, it has to be a well funded evil (excepting alien invasion and indiscovered varmint).
+And let's face it, if you are going to show an overpowering evil, it has to be a well funded evil (excepting alien invasion and undiscovered varmint).
 The wealthiest most powerful government in the world, or the largest most influential corporation in the world - turned evil - seems a lot more threatening than some tin-pot dictator from a banana republic or the local owner of a tub and tile store.

 By the 1990s all three tropes were so worn out that they just became mindless cartoonish stories like TOTAL RECALL, THE LAWNMOWER MAN, and the sequel sewage like the ALIEN and ROBOCOP dregs.
-Loyd Kaufman was making fun of them (TOXIC AVENGER, SURF NAZIS MUST DIE!).
+Lloyd Kaufman was making fun of them (TOXIC AVENGER, SURF NAZIS MUST DIE!).
 Fred Olen Ray was making fun of them (every Fred Olen Ray SciFi movie), and they were a staple of nearly every single made-for-Scifi-channel Dean Cain or Lorenzo Lamas movie shown after midnight (BOA, DARK DESCENT, DEEP EVIL).^

 So!
 Here we are in 2007!
 Frank Darabont rewrites Stephen King's THE MIST - one of the very few times that Stevie was able to get the science not only right, but entertaining as well.
 I'm a big King fan, but only for his supernatural Horror.
 Whenever he attempts Science Fiction, he stinks on ice.
 Remember THE STAND?
 Evil U.S. Government AND Evil Scientists!
 Bro-ther!